The Bar/Bat Mitzvah is almost here… Mazel Tov!

 - The Bar Mitzvah reads his Torah portion

-- Then, the Bar/Bat (maybe) would give a speech
+- Then, the Bar/Bat Mitzvah would maybe give a speech

 Doesn’t that sound much simpler (and cheaper?).

-Believe it or not, some families still believe so and choose to stick to that recipe even today.
+Turns out, some families still believe so… that’s why they stick to that very same recipe even today.

 Think about it: